Web Accessibility

 What Colors Are Accessible For the Color Blind?

 The best colors to use for color-blind eyes will vary.
-Contrasting colors generally work best for users that are color-blind.
-Bright colors tend to work well, also.
+Contrasting colors generally work best for users who are color-blind.
+Bright colors work well, too.
 People with color deficiencies do not have an issue seeing the colors.
 The problem is telling them apart.

 White and Black